LuuAlex/Perfect-Prime-Rib/README.md

 # Perfect-Prime-Rib

-Perfect Prime Rib is an iOS app that gives instrcutions on cooking the perfect prime rib based on weight and doneness.
+Perfect Prime Rib is an iOS app that gives instructions on cooking the perfect prime rib based on weight and doneness.